Rapid Mass segregation in small stellar clusters: Results

 where $l_{K_m}$ is the MST for the sample $K_m$, $\left<l_{norm}\right>$ is the average MST for $m$ randomly selected stars in the whole system and $\sigma_{norm}$ is its associated standard deviation.
 In each run, we calculate $\left<l_{norm}\right>$ using 200 different sub-sets of points.
 From the definition given in Eq. \ref{eq:MST} it follows that the generic sample $K$ is mass segregated if $\Lambda_{K_m}$ is significantly greater than 1.

 When we use the MST method to investigate the distribution of masses in our simulations, we need to remove escapers.
 This removal process is important because, after the first bounce, a significant amount of mass (about 20\% of the total mass) is lost; therefore, a single, remote, star may alter significantly the length of the spanning tree of a specific population.
-To identify escapers correctly, the best criteria are those based upon energy (which should be positive) and distance from the densest region of the system (the core).
+To identify escapers correctly, the best criteria are those based upon both mechanical energy (which should be positive) and distance from the densest region of the system (the core).
+Consequently, we consider a star as lost from the cluster when it has positive energy and a distance from the cluster density center larger than twice the initial core radius, thus avoiding the possibility for the star to reduce again energy to negative values.